pts/pymediafileinfo/README.txt

 installation. mediafileinfo.py can read the input in a streaming way (without seeking), and it stops reading after the parameters have been found.

-Supported video formats for dimension detection include mp4, mkv, webm, flv, avi.
+Supported video formats for dimension and codec detection include mp4, mkv, webm, flv, avi, asf, wmv, wma.

 Supported image formats for dimension detection include JPEG, PNG, GIF, BMP.